OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

 * Filter expression

-  An SQL-like expression (:ref:`content_subscription_profile--filter-expressions`) which defines the subset of samples published on the related topic that should be received by the content-filtered topic’s data readers.
+  An SQL-like expression (:ref:`content_subscription_profile--filter-expressions`) which defines the subset of samples published on the related topic that should be received by the content-filtered topic's data readers.

 * Expression parameters